Hip hop pioneer DJ Kay Slay dies of COVID-19 at age 55 - NewsBreak

 Grayson’s death at age 55 on Sunday was confirmed by his family in a statement released through New York radio station HOT 97, where he hosted “The Drama Hour” for more than two decades.

-“A dominant figure in hip hop culture with millions of fans worldwide, DJ Kay Slay will be remembered for his passion and excellence with a legacy that will transcend generations,” the family statement said.Cristiano Ronaldo shares news of baby’s death: ‘You are our angel’
+“A dominant figure in hip hop culture with millions of fans worldwide, DJ Kay Slay will be remembered for his passion and excellence with a legacy that will transcend generations,” the family statement said.TRENDING: Federal judge voids US mask mandate for planes, other travel

 Grayson grew up in Harlem, immersed in New York City’s early hip hop scene.
 He got his start as a teenage graffiti artist and was featured in the 1983 hip hop documentary “Style Wars.”